nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### <a name="rules-of-thumb"></a>(2.1) Rules of thumb

 * <a name="marchetti"></a>The **Marchetti constant** says that **people tend to travel about one hour a day**.
+The Marchetti constant is named for Cesare Marchetti, although **it was really Yacov Zahavi** who first wrote about it.

   For people that commute to a job, the average commute is about 30 minutes each way.
-(The Marchetti constant is named for Cesare Marchetti, although **it was really Yacov Zahavi** who first wrote about it.)
+For people who aren't commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc.

+  > In the United States in 2013, commuting trips represented only 20 percent of weekday urban trips, 28 percent of vehicle kilometers traveled, and 39 percent of public transport passenger-kilometer traveled.[^bertaud]

   The one-hour number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
 The one-hour constant is believed to have held true in:
   + Ancient Rome
   + Medieval Paris
   + Victorian London — steam train
   + New York — subway
   + Los Angles — car

-  For people who aren't commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc.

-  > In the United States in 2013, commuting trips represented only 20 percent of weekday urban trips, 28 percent of vehicle kilometers traveled, and 39 percent of public transport passenger-kilometer traveled.[^bertaud]

   > "Using data from cities across several countries, including the United States, England, Germany, and some developing nations, [Yacov] Zahavi discovered the surprising result that the total amount of time an average individual spends on travel each day is approximately the same regardless of the city size or the mode of transportation. ... we tend to spend about an hour each day traveling, whoever and wherever we are. ... the average commute time from home to work is about half an hour each way independent of the city or the means of transportation.
   >
   > ... the increase in transportation speed resulting from the marvelous innovations of the past couple of hundred years has not been used to reduce commuting time but instead has been used to increase commuting distances. ... the size of cities has to some degree been determined by the efficiency of their transportation systems for delivering people to their workplaces in not much more than half an hour's time."[^scale] &mdash; Geoffrey West

 * <a name="jevons"></a>The **Jevons paradox**, or Jevons effect, says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
 Total consumption increases because demand increases as efficiency drives the costs down.